Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The ACORN study will identify and characterise people with ALS (MND) or FTD and asymptomatic family members who carry the C9orf72 gene mutation, and create a national register of this cohort, facilitating further research and study participation.
+The ACORN study will identify and characterise people with ALS (MND) or FTD and asymptomatic family members who carry the C9orf72 gene expansion, and create a national register of this cohort, facilitating further research and study participation.

 Study aims